romanowski/blog/kleisli.md

     revokeToA(productionLotId, productionLotStatus)
 ```

 Starting production seems to be a little harder because of multiple arguments involved.
-We need to form environment by encapsulating them in a case class:
+But when you think about it, each function with multiple arguments can be changed to a `Function1` using case class encapsulation:

 ```scala
   private case class StartProduction(productionStartDate: Date, workerId: Long)